lsst/rtn-045/index.rst

 Header
 ^^^^^^

-The structure of the header is mandatory.
+The structure of the header is mandatory, and all of the following is already set up in the template.

 In the first markdown cell, display the Rubin Observatory logo at upper left.
 To the right of the logo list the contact author, date last verified, version, container size, and targeted learning level.